 From the wiki: “‘Tuxedo Junction’ was co-written by Birmingham, Alabama, composer and band leader Erskine Hawkins, and saxophonist and arranger Bill Johnson.
-The song was first introduced by a Jazz orchestra led by Erskine Hawkins: the student Jazz orchestra made up of students at Alabama State University who, in 1934, traveled to New York City and became the Erskine Hawkins Orchestra, working also with the NBC Orchestra, the Lucky Millinder Orchestra, the Duke Ellington Orchestra, Louis Armstrong and others.
+The song was first introduced by the orchestra led at the time by Hawkins – a college dance band previously known as the Bama State Collegians, made up of students from Alabama State University, who, in 1934, traveled to New York City and became the Erskine Hawkins Orchestra, working also with the NBC Orchestra, the Lucky Millinder Orchestra, the Duke Ellington Orchestra, Louis Armstrong and others.

 First commercial recording by Glenn Miller & His Orchestra (US #9 1942).

-“However the song was mostly deleted from the release print.)
-Another recording was made and used extensively in the movie Orchestra Wives (1942), with vocals by Pat Friday and Ray Eberle.
+“A subsequent recording, in 1942, was made and used extensively a follow-up movie, Orchestra Wives (1942), with vocals by Pat Friday (dubbing for actress Lynn Bari) and Ray Eberle.
 In 1942, a vocal version of ‘At Last,’ sung solo by Ray Eberle, was recorded for commercial release by Glenn Miller and His Orchestra in Chicago in May 1942 and first released as the B-side to ‘(I’ve Got a Gal In) Kalamazoo’.

 First performed by Gene Autry (1940 |recorded 1941).

 First commercial release by The Sammy Kaye Orchestra (1940).